wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 evicted; and (3) Whether the address is not locked by an atomic instruction.
 If all three criteria are satisfied, the eviction is handled by issuing a `PUTS`, `PUTE`, or `PUTM`, respectively, for block state `S`, `E`, and `M`.

+##### sendAckPut()

+This method is called by all put handlers to send a response to the upper level cache as acknowledgement.
+The method's logic is simple: Given the put event object, it creates a new event object by calling `makeResponse()`, sets the source and message size, and sends the event by calling `forwardByDestination()`.
+The latency of the event is always the tag latency, since put events are always handled in the same cycle when it is received, and hence no MSHR entry is needed.

+##### handlePutS()